afqueiruga/FractureDB/Readme.md

 The hope for this database is to analyze the fine-scale displacement and stress features around a fracture tip in a standard domain, and learn new predictive capabilities.

-There are smooth and rough fractures in homogenous and heterogenous media.
+There will be smooth and rough fractures in homogenous and heterogenous media.

 This repository contains the codes used to build the databse.
-The databases themselves are published at (TODO Zenodo?
-DoE db?)
+The databases themselves are included in the releases.
+(See above.)
+The databases are simple sqlite3 files, generated with [SimDataDB](https://github.com/afqueiruga/SimDataDB).

 Multiple simulation techniques can be used to generate the images.
 We don't particularly trust any of them, but we can compare them.